Jorge Montt

 Jorge Montt Álvarez ([ˈxoɾxe ˈmont]; April 26, 1845 – October 8, 1922) was a vice admiral in the Chilean Navy and president of Chile from 1891 to 1896.

 Early life

-Born in Casablanca, Chile, He was a nephew of previous Chilean president Manuel Montt, and a cousin of future president Pedro Montt.
+Born in Casablanca, Chile, he was a nephew of former Chilean president Manuel Montt, and a cousin of future president Pedro Montt.
 After graduating from the naval academy in 1861, he served in the Chincha Islands War (1864-1866) and the War of the Pacific (1879-1883).
 He led the 1891 Chilean Civil War against President José Manuel Balmaceda to become provisional leader and eventually president in 1891.

 Presidency

 The close of the revolution against Balmaceda left the government of Chile in the hands of the junta under whose guidance the military and naval operations had been organized.
 Admiral Jorge Montt had been the head of this revolutionary committee, and he acted as president of the provisional government when the administration of the country changed hands after the victory of the Congressional party.
 An election was then immediately ordered to elect the president of the republic as well as representatives in the senate and chamber of deputies.
 Admiral Montt, as head of the executive power, staunchly refused to allow official influence to be brought to bear in any way in the presidential campaign.
 The great majority of the voters, however, required no pressure to decide who was in their opinion the man most fit to administer the affairs of the republic.

 An election was held, and Admiral Montt was duly chosen by a nearly unanimous vote to be chief magistrate for the remaining time of the constitutional term of five years, till September 18, 1896.
 The senate and chamber of deputies were formally constituted in due course, and the government of the republic resumed normal conditions of existence.
 The new president showed admirable tact in dealing with the difficult problem he was called upon to face.
 Party feeling still ran high between the partisans of the two sides of the recent conflict.
 Admiral Montt took the view that it was politic and just to let bygones be bygones, and he acted conscientiously by this principle in all administrative measures in connection with the supporters of the late President Balmaceda.
 Early in 1892, amnesty was granted to the officers of the Balmaceda regime, and they were freely permitted to return to Chile without any attempts made against them.
 The first political act of national importance of the new government was the granting of control to the municipalities, which hitherto had possessed little power to direct local affairs and were not even permitted to make spending decisions of the municipal revenues to any important amount without first obtaining the consent of the central government.
 Almost absolute power was now given these corporations to manage their own concerns, and the organization of the police was placed in their hands; at a later period, however, it was found necessary to modify this latter condition.